Cooking in The Keys

 • Can I Bread The Fish Early in The Day?

-• How to Reheat Fried Fish
+• How to Reheat Crispy Breaded Fish

 • Fried Fish Dinner Ideas

-This recipe is similar to my Pan Fried Yellowtail, which is crusted in almond flour.
+This recipe is similar to my Pan-Fried Yellowtail, which is crusted in almond flour.

 Yellowtail is a type of snapper from Florida and along the east coast of the USA.